gamemanual0/gm0/source/docs/appendix/glossary.rst

             A DarkSoul #25 Chain Breaker

     Dead Axle
         A dead axle refers to an axle that **intentionally** does not spin.
 Instead, :term:`bearings <Ball Bearing>` are mounted directly to the moving part, such as a wheel in a drivetrain.
-        Power is transferred with a :term:`sprocket`, pulley or :term:`gear` that is also directly mounted to the moving part.
+        Power is transferred with a :term:`sprocket <Sprocket>`, pulley or :term:`gear <Gear>` that is also directly mounted to the moving part.
+This eliminates the need for the :term:`axle
-        This eliminates the need for the :term:`axle <Shaft>` to transfer torque, and also eliminates the need for :term:`hubs <Clamping Hub>`.
+        <Shaft>` to transfer torque, and also eliminates the need for
+        :term:`hubs <Clamping Hub>`.
 Additionally, the axle can be used for structural integrity, as it is rigidly mounted.

     Defense
         Defense is a strategy employed with the goal of preventing the opposing